openafsfoundation/openafsfoundation.org/about/index.md

 rights.

-Since significant parts of the OpenAFS code were developed while AFS was owned by International Business Machines (IBM) for several years, thus IBM has certain intellectual property and licensing rights, the OpenAFS Foundation has been engaging in dialogue with IBM and has been forging licensing agreements.
+Since significant parts of the OpenAFS code were developed while AFS was owned by International Business Machines (IBM) for several years, IBM has certain intellectual property and licensing rights.
+Thus, the OpenAFS Foundation has been engaging in dialogue with IBM and has been forging licensing agreements.
 In the agreement dated May 10, 2013, IBM granted the five individuals who comprised the Foundation’s Creation Committee the right to use the common law